Mangul-Lab-USC/Mangul-Lab-USC.github.io/index.md

 title: The Mangul Lab at USC
 ---

+Our research is dedicated to all freedom-loving people around the world, to the people of Ukraine who fight for our freedom.

 # The Mangul Lab at USC

 Mangul Lab is part of the Titus Department of Clinical Pharmacy at [USC School of Pharmacy](https://pharmacyschool.usc.edu/).
 Our research aims to design, develop and apply novel and robust data-driven, computational approaches that will accelerate the diffusion of genomics and biomedical data into translational research and education.